 Heck, there’s no extractor.
-This straight blowback pocket pistol has few parts in need of servicing and is a cinch to clean and lube.
+This straight blowback pocket pistol has few parts that need servicing and is a cinch to clean and lube.
 It can be field stripped, cleaned, lubed, and reassembled properly by even the slowest clownshoe bloghole in the land.

 Or just don’t clean it.
 Mine went 250 rounds straight out of the box running like a champ until I decided it was too filthy to look at and wiped it down.
 Barrel up, slide off, wipe wipe with some CLP, and back together fast enough to make a NASCAR pit team blush.

-Two thumbs up for Tomcat usability, then.
-Any old crippled midget could load and maintain it and, thanks to the relatively wide, metal frame and .32 ACP chambering, comfortably shoot it, too.
+Two thumbs up for the Tomcat’s usability, then.
+Any old or crippled codger could load and maintain it and, thanks to the relatively wide, metal frame and .32 ACP chambering, comfortably shoot it, too.
 The Tomcat is an absolute pussycat on recoil.
 A declawed, sedated pussycat.
-Oooh she shoots soft for her size.
+Oooh, she shoots soft for her size.

 That’s not to say shooting this little gun accurately isn’t without its challenges, though.
 A pocket pistol should be generally rounded and snag-free, which the Tomcat is.
 Even its teeny little sights get the low-pro, low-snag treatment.
 Great for carry and for drawing from a holster, but not so good for bullseye competition.

-Then again, the aforementioned (in what I can only assume was a gun review “first”) crippled midget could run into issues staying on target while pulling the Tomcat’s trigger.
+Then again, the aforementioned codger could run into issues staying on target while pulling the Tomcat’s trigger.
 Seen above at top is the trigger position with the hammer down, ready for a double-action pull, and above at bottom with the hammer cocked for a single-action pull.
 In both instances the shooter is presented with a relatively heavy, not particularly smooth trigger pull.